Gateway to the Outaouais

-Located at the western end of the territory, Fassett is known as the gateway to the Outaouais region.
-The municipality runs along the Ottawa River, Quebec's largest river, which has served as a passageway for the copper, fur, and timber trades, playing a key role in the history and development of the country.
+Located at the western edge of the region, Fassett is known as the gateway to the Outaouais.
+The municipality lies along the Ottawa River, Quebec’s largest river, which has historically served as a trade route for copper, furs, and timber, playing a key role in the country’s history and development.

-Today, the waterway route Waterways allows you to follow in the footsteps of explorers and travelers who used the river and its tributaries as their preferred routes of travel, offering beautiful views of this vast river corridor.
+Today, the Waterways allows visitors to follow in the footsteps of the explorers and travelers who used the river and its tributaries as their primary routes, offering beautiful views of this vast river corridor.

 A ferry also connects Fassett to Ontario, allowing you to reach Lefaivre and extend your getaway to the other side of the river.

-When visiting the village, a stop at Casse-Croûte Au Casseau, a well-known spot for a simple and friendly gourmet break.
+If you're passing through the village, you'll want to stop by Casse-Croûte Au Casseau, a well-known spot for a simple, friendly gourmet break.